-In situ concrete floor slabs may be assumed to act as horizontal diaphragms that distribute lateral forces among the frames and walls.
+In lieu of a rigorous analysis, in situ concrete floor slabs may be assumed to act as horizontal diaphragms that distribute lateral forces among the frames and walls.
 They shall be designed in accordance with Section 15.

-The full idealized frame shall be considered in the analysis for horizontal loads, unless adequate restraint is provided (for example by bracing or shear walls).
+The full idealized frame shall be considered in the analysis for horizontal loads, unless restraint is provided (for example by bracing or shear walls).